 No surgery.
 No strange meds.
 No aggressive sales tactics or fine print.

 Whether your journey to wellness involves light chiropractic adjustments, spinal decompression, or custom shoe insoles, we can help.
-We're proud to be your trusted chiropractor in Kiawah Island and treat every client with the utmost respect and compassion, whether it's their first or fiftieth visit.
+We're proud to be your trusted chiropractor near Kiawah Island and treat every client with the utmost respect and compassion, whether it's their first or fiftieth visit.
 Unlike some chiropractors in South Carolina, we believe in a client-centric approach based on real results and one-on-one service.
 We strive to foster a positive environment with a community feel.
 You won't ever be judged or shamed at our practice.
 On the contrary, we will communicate with you in a friendly, encouraging manner, empowering you to live your best life.

 At Kiawah Island Spine & Disc Center, we offer our valued clients a wide range of chiropractic services that solve serious symptoms like: